 As Human Resources Director, Carey is responsible for the successful, efficient, and effective delivery of HR services to the organization.
-Carey’s charge is to work with VOA Oregon’s leadership, management and staff to develop and maintain a high-performing culture that emphasizes employee involvement, quality of service, and high standards of excellence.
+Carey’s charge is to work with VOA Oregon’s leadership, management and staff.
 Carey will also lead an effort to ensure a diverse and culturally responsive workforce which makes for a stronger, more effective, mission-driven organization.
 Carey received his BS from the University of Oregon in 1987 and his JD from the University of Washington School of Law in 1991.
 Prior to joining the agency, Carey served as Human Resources Manager for Oregon Food Bank and as Compensation and Benefits Manager for Cascadia Behavioral Healthcare.

 Dr. Frank A. Franklin, PhD, JD, MPH, Division Director, Addictions Prevention and Treatment